After DK Metcalf’s surgery, Pete Carroll says there’s a chance rookie will be ready for Seahawks opener

 Seattle also still has J.T.
 Barrett on the roster to serve as the third QB this week.

-With Wilson seeming unlikely to play in the fourth and final preseason game next Thursday against the Raiders in Seattle, the Seahawks figure to play both Smith and Lynch substantially as they decide who the backup will be on their initial 53-man roster.
+With Wilson unlikely to play next Thursday against the Raiders in Seattle, the Seahawks figure to play both Smith and Lynch substantially as they decide their backup for the initial 53-man roster.

 Shaquem Griffin, Marquise Blair also still out

-Two other high-profile young players — linebacker Shaquem Griffin and safety Marquise Blair — also missed practice on Wednesday as they continue to deal with injuries, though Carroll said each could be back soon, calling each “day-to-day.’’
+Two other high-profile young players, linebacker Shaquem Griffin and safety Marquise Blair, also missed practice as they continue to deal with injuries, though Carroll said each could be back soon, calling each “day to day.’’

-Griffin did not make the trip to Minnesota while dealing with a bruised knee suffered in the opener at Denver
+Griffin did not make the trip to Minnesota while dealing with a bruised knee suffered in the opener at Denver.

 “His knee hasn’t responded yet,’’ Carroll said.
 “He had a pretty good day today.
 Wasn’t quite as good this morning.
 He’s got a bruised knee that he’s just not quite back from yet.’’

-As for Blair, he left Sunday’s game in the second half, carted off the field after initially being evaluated on the sidelines.
+Blair left Sunday’s game in the second half, carted off the field after initially being evaluated on the sidelines.

 Carroll said Blair, a second-round pick out of Utah, tried to practice Wednesday but “just didn’t quite make it back.
 He tried and wasn’t able to go.
 So that’s a day-to-day thing.’’

-If Blair can’t play Saturday, or is limited, that will open up even more of an opportunity for Lano Hill, who Carroll said is expected to play for the first time this preseason on Saturday against the Chargers.
-Hill returned to practice fully last week after recovering from hip surgery last January.
-But he was held out against the Vikings with an eye on returning against the Chargers.
+If Blair can’t play Saturday, or is limited, that will open up even more of an opportunity for Lano Hill, whom Carroll said is expected to play for the first time this preseason.
+Hill returned to practice fully last week after recovering from hip surgery last January, but he was held out against the Vikings with an eye on returning against the Chargers.

 Other notes

-• Among players Carroll said are back on the field and will play this week are running backs J.D.
+• Carroll said running backs J.D.
 McKissic and C.J.
-Prosise and receiver Amara Darboh.
-None have played yet this preseason.
+Prosise and receiver Amara Darboh, none of whom has played this preseason, are back on the field and will play this week.

-• Carroll said third-year defensive tackle Nazair Jones is dealing with a knee issue that he said is similar to tendinitis and the team is “addressing that this week’’ to see what to do next.
-“He’s been working hard to quite it down,’’ Carroll said.
-“It just hasn’t gone the way we wanted it to. … we’ll know more in the next couple of days.
-We are looking at him carefully.’’
+• Carroll said third-year defensive tackle Nazair Jones is dealing with a knee issue similar to tendinitis and that the team is “addressing that this week’’ to see what to do next.

 • Carroll said it remains unclear when first-round pick L.J.
-Collier will make it back from a high ankle sprain.
+Collier will make it back from a high-ankle sprain.
 Collier has yet to play in the preseason.
 Carroll said Collier is still not able to put full weight on the ankle and run while changing direction.
-“He’s just not ready where he can load up on it and change direction on it yet,’’ Carroll said.

 • Carroll said he hopes veteran left guard Mike Iupati returns soon from a calf issue.
-But if not, he said the Seahawks are comfortable using Ethan Pocic as the starter there when the regular season begins.
-Pocic has been the primary starter at that spot throughout camp — and in both preseason games – with Iupati having done little after first battling a foot injury and then a calf issue.
+But if not, he said the Seahawks are comfortable using Ethan Pocic as the starter when the regular season begins.
+Pocic has been the primary starter at that spot throughout camp — and in both preseason games — with Iupati having done little after first battling a foot injury and then a calf issue.

 • Carroll said Jamar Taylor will open the week as the starter at the nickel corner spot but indicated the position remains wide open with Akeem King, Kalan Reed and Ugo Amadi also still in contention.

-• Adding depth to an offensive line that has been hit by injuries, the Seahawks on Wednesday signed tackle Brian Wallace and waived safety Jalen Harvey, an undrafted free agent out of Arizona State.
-Wallace is an undrafted rookie out of Arkansas where he started all 12 games last season at right tackle.
+• Adding depth to an offensive line that has been hit by injuries, the Seahawks signed tackle Brian Wallace and waived safety Jalen Harvey, an undrafted free agent out of Arizona State.
+Wallace is an undrafted rookie out of Arkansas, where he started all 12 games last season at right tackle.
 Wallace initially signed with Denver as an undrafted rookie and was later waived.
 Harvey battled injuries throughout camp and had not played in either preseason game.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.